 The examination does not require any recovery time, and the person can leave immediately following the Pap smear.

 The healthcare provider will send the sample to a lab for examination.
-The test results can take about 1–3 weeks to come back, depending on the lab.
+The test results can take about

 A person will usually get their results in a letter or through an online portal.
 A doctor can go over the results with the person to explain what they mean and discuss the next course of action, if necessary.